Considerations for Doing RNA Work

 Isolation from FFPE tissue sections

-The CELLDATA RNAstorm™ FFPE RNA Extraction Kit uses proprietary technology to enzymatically reverse formaldehyde cross-linking, avoiding the use of high temperatures and hazardous solvents.
+The CELLDATA RNAstorm™ 2.0 FFPE RNA Extraction Kit uses proprietary technology to chemically reverse formaldehyde cross-linking while avoiding the use of high temperatures and hazardous solvents.
 This leads to RNA with less fragmentation and greater amplifiability compared to other FFPE isolation kits, as measured by RIN score or by DV200 (Fig. 3).
+For high-throughput applications, we recommend the CELLDATA RNAstorm™ 2.0 MagBead FFPE RNA Extraction Kit.
+This kit uses magnetic beads for RNA isolation and may be adapted for a multiwell plate format.

 RNA Detection